 What’s the difference between financial and management accounting?
 How can accountants help improve business for the better?

 Accounting informs almost all areas of business, from strategy to outsourcing and operational planning to environmental policies.
 At Essex Business School, where this course is taught, accounting means more than cutting costs and managing transactions.
 It’s vital for ensuring accountability by encouraging sound, ethical decision making.

 From an undergraduate accounting degree at Essex you gain a firm understanding of the financial drivers underpinning business leadership, strategy, planning, governance and ethics.
 You explore both financial and management accounting and use case studies to apply theory to practice.

 We ensure you gain a fully-rounded business education by introducing you to subjects such as finance, management, marketing and economics in your first year.
 In your second and final years, you can choose from selected optional modules to tailor the programme to your accounting career aspirations.

 In your final year of your accounting degree, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

-You join an international community of students and staff, working to make organisations better places to do business, and our accounting courses have 90% student satisfaction (NSS 2019, mainstream universities - non-specialist higher education institutions with a survey population of at least 500)
+You join an international community of students and staff, working to make organisations better places to do business, and Essex is top 15 in England for overall student satisfaction (NSS 2019, mainstream universities - non-specialist higher education institutions with a survey population of at least 500)